FrannDzs/nVidia-modded-Inf/Readme.md

 ### nVidia modded Inf project created 2017 by CHEF-KOCH under GNU GENERAL PUBLIC LICENSE v3.

+This project is unofficial and not in any relationship or support with nVidia Cooperation.

 What is a modded INF?
 ===================